 Tenant's Rights in Mchenry County, IL

-Most basically, tenants have a right to get what they're paying for: a dwelling fit for human habitation.
-To this end, landlords have to ensure that the units they rent meet Mchenry County, Illinois's minimum standards for habitability.
-These requirements are usually not difficult to meet.
+Most essentially, tenants have a right to get what they're paying for: a dwelling fit for human habitation.
+To this end, landlords have to confirm that the units they rent meet Mchenry County, Illinois's minimum standards for habitability.
+These requirements are usuallyy not difficult to meet.
 They include basic amenities such as running water, electricity, a working phone line, heating, and protection from the elements.

 In addition to habitable living spaces, tenants also have a right to reasonably safe common areas.
-Common areas include lobbies, hallways, and stairwells - basically anything that everyone living in an apartment complex has access to.
-These common areas must meet the building standards of Mchenry County, Illinois, and must not contain any unnecessary safety hazards.
+Common areas contain lobbies, hallways, and stairwells - essentially anything that everyone living in an apartment complex has access to.
+These common areas must fulfill the building standards of Mchenry County, Illinois, and must not contain any unnecessary safety hazards.

 Find a Mchenry County Lawyer that Specializes in Your Area of Need: